kristian-lange-tw/JATOS_docs_v3/pages/JATOS-server-during-the-COVID-19-pandemic.md

 last_updated: 30 May 2020
 ---

-<script data-name="BMC-Widget" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="jatos" data-description="" data-message="" data-color="#FF813F" data-position="right" data-x_margin="18" data-y_margin="18"></script>

 The link to the JATOS server is at the end of the page.
 But first the playing rules:

 ### Playing rules

 **Time frame**

 For now we plan to offer this server until the end of August 2020.
+It's also possible that we limit the signing in of new users if we find that the load on the server becomes too high and therefore a free service is unsustainable.

 **Please talk to us before you run your study with participants if**